ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 1. OpenSSL will run for some time and produce a file called `dhparam.txt` in the current directory.
 Open this file in Notepad or another preferred text editor.

 1. Run Notepad as an administrator.
 Open the NI Web Server certificate.
 This file is located at `C:\Program Files\National Instruments\Shared\Web Server\certs\`.
 The actual name of the certificate file will vary per deployment.
+If there are multiple certificate files in this directory, open `C:\Program Files\National Instruments\Shared\Web Server\conf\defines.d\50_httpd-defines.conf` and use the file specified by the `TLS_CERTIFICATE_PATH` variable.

 1. Copy the entire contents of dhparam.txt.